Joseph McNally (brother): Early life and education

+In 1968, McNally went to Columbia University, New York and took up its Master in Arts programme, studying first painting and later sculpture.
+He was awarded his PhD in Art Education from Columbia University in 1972.

 Education career

 In 1946, De La Salle College sent McNally to Singapore to teach at the St Joseph's Institution.
 After his Singapore posting, McNally was sent to St John's Institution in Kuala Lumpur, Malaysia, and taught there briefly.